pat-lego/aem-graphql-persisted/README.md

 ## ScreenShot Overview

 - Corrupt Binary Node:
     This means that the persisted query under /conf/<configBrowser>/settings/graphql/persistedQueries/<peristedQuery> has a corrupt or invalid binary, download the binary and validate that it is working from the GraphiQL.
-Fix any issues you have from the result of your tests
+Fix any issues you have from the result of your tests.
+If you download the binary and it is correct then its most likely related to the fact that your index has not picked up the new definition.
+Validate your indexes are running correctly and that checkpoints are being generated every 5 seconds.
 - Failed To Save:
     This means that there is another persisted query with the same name and for that reason you cannot save this query, please change the name and try again.
 - Successful Invocation: